 Francis A. Schaeffer, The Great Evangelical Disaster

 Francis A. Schaeffer impacted countless lives through his ministry and has had an enduring influence upon the way Christians think and live in the world today.
 There is still much to be learned from Schaeffer, and Southeastern Baptist Theological Seminary (SEBTS) seeks to serve the Church by providing unsurpassed opportunities and resources to support the study his life, work, and ideas.
 As custodians of the preeminent archival collection of Francis A. Schaeffer's personal papers, we provide access to letters, manuscripts, recorded discussions, and other unique primary sources created by Schaeffer's own hand and voice which offer an intimate glimpse into his ministry.
-We also support the study of these materials beyond Southeastern by facilitating access to digitized copies of the collection at The Francis A. Schaeffer Foundation in Gryon, Switzerland and the Hill House in Austin, Texas.
+We also support the study of these materials beyond Southeastern by facilitating access to digitized copies of the collection at The Francis A. Schaeffer Foundation in Gryon, Switzerland.
 The Francis A. Schaeffer Society at Southeastern encourages the study of these primary sources and Schaeffer's published works through events and group discussions that equip participants to understand Schaeffer's ideas and apply his principles in our current cultural context.

 This research guide is intended to connect students, faculty, and the broader research community with information about the unique resources available at SEBTS, as well as, resources available through other organizations.
 It is our hope that by studying these resources our students, visiting researchers, and distance learners will gain a better understanding of the enduring significance of Schaeffer's ideas and be equipped to apply them in their ministries as pastors, missionaries, scholars, and church members.